Do Go On - 360 - Alan Turing & The Enigma

 I did not know that.

-So after completing his PhD at Princeton,
+Yeah.
+So after completing his PhD at Princeton, Turing returned to Cambridge in 1938.

-Of course, the following year World War II broke out
+Of course, the following year, World War II broke out and Alan Turing joined the Bletchley Park

-at the Government Code and Cipher School,
+Code Breakers at the Government Code and cipher school, working in makeshift huts,

-That's funny that there's a mansion right there but they're in a hut.
+That's funny that there's a mansion right there, but they're in a hut.

 They're like, let's hop some huts around, okay?